ntnu-arl/detection_vlm/README.md

 Both wrapped with ROS2/ROS nodes.

 **Important Note:** Only ROS2 Humble and ROS Noetic are currently supported.
-This instructions are for ROS2 Humble.
-For ROS Noetic check [this branch](https://github.com/ntnu-arl/detection_vlm/tree/noetic).
+This instructions are for ROS Noetic.
+For ROS2 Humble check [this branch](https://github.com/ntnu-arl/detection_vlm/tree/master).

 ---